junimo-farmer/frm3-IT265-002/docs/homework/treatment.md

 ## Monetization Strategy
 - *How will this game generate revenue (e.g., paid, freemium, ads)?*
 - Expansion packs.
+- **Addition of new traits, or different maps.
+No subscriptions (yuck).**
+- **Singular one time purchase**
 ---

 ## Treatment Details
 ### Gameplay Example:
 *Write a step-by-step walkthrough of a core gameplay scenario.*
+- Win by First Blood
+  - 2 players join
+  - Players are told that the objective is first blood.
+  - Player 1 rolls and lands on an item tile, gaining **Chainsaw**, allowing them to damage nearby players
+  - Player 2 high rolls and lands close to Player 1
+  - Player 1 uses Chainsaw and injures Player 2
+  - They continue on the following loop
+    - Roll and land on tiles
+    - Gain traits and debuffs
+  - Player 1 gains a trap and places it behind
+  - Player 2, low from red tile debuffs, steps on the tile with a trap on it
+  - Player 1 destroys Player 2's sanity
+  - Player 2 is returned to the start with the insanity debuff
+  - Player 1 can now return to **The Door** to win the game.
+  - Player 2 tries to stop Player 1 with items but fails.
+  - Player 1 wins.
 ---

 ### Challenges and Considerations